equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 ```

 - `batchName` is the unique name for the batch.
 This is the value to be used in the `GET /api/v1/batches/{batchName}` and `DELETE /api/v1/batches/{batchName}` methods.
 - `started` is the date and time the batch was started.
-It is represented in RFC3339 form and is in UTC.
+The value is represented in RFC3339 form and is in UTC.
 - `ended` is the date and time the batch successfully ended (empty when not completed).
 The value is represented in RFC3339 form and is in UTC.
 This value is only set for `Successful` batches.
 Batch is ended when all batched jobs are completed or failed.
 - `status` is the current status of the batch.
 Possible values are `Running`, `Successful` and `Failed`.
 Status is `Failed` if the batch fails in some reason.